dyno-might/dyno-might.github.io/_posts/2021-11-30-effective-selfishness.md

 If we add all this up, the essay should save around 40,000 × 0.1 × 0.05 × .5 = 100 DALY at an effective cost to me of 100 × $100 = \$10,000.
 That is \$100 per DALY saved, similar to Givewell's most effective charities.

-If you don't write so woefully slowly, and you have more influence, I'm sure much higher efficiencies are possible.
+If you don't write so woefully slowly and you have more influence, I'm sure much higher efficiencies are possible.

 Best of all, with this change, the "Effective Altruism" community could rebrand itself as simply "Effective", a confusing but incontestably cool-sounding mononym.